 Rewards can take shape in a number of ways, whether it's earning a badge for checking in to an event or gaining a higher standing on a virtual leaderboard, against both friends and total strangers.

-GetGlue is another site that rewards users who "check in" through gamification, whether they're watching a movie or TV show.
+GetGlue is another site that rewards users who check-in through gamification, whether they're watching a movie or TV show.
 They earn virtual stickers as a result, which in turn they can redeem for actual stickers, which are received by mail.

 Gamification introduces a competitive edge to everyday life, and also creates more customer engagement.
-Starbucks, for example, offers special deals for people who check in on Foursquare.
+Starbucks, for example, offers special deals for people who check-in on Foursquare.

 Gamification can also occur in real time.
 At a Gamification Summit in 2011, Geoff Lewis, co-founder and chief executive officer of Top Guest, described a scenario where an American Airlines traveler had just updated his online Twitter status about getting through airport security and having two hours to spare before his flight.

-"Immediately after that tweet in real-time, we would send the absolute right response message to that loyalty program member," Lewis said.
-"In this case, 'here's an access pass to try out our Admirals Club.'"
+"Immediately after that tweet in real time, we would send the absolute right response message to that loyalty program member," Lewis said.
+"In this case, 'Here's an access pass to try out our Admirals Club.'"

 But gamification faces limits as different innovators try to gamify classrooms , healthy living initiatives and even government innovation programs.
-Gabe Zichermann, chair of the Gamification Summit and author of “Gamification by Design and Game-Based Marketing,”and others have warned that no amount of gamification can save a company that has no good content or product to offer.
+Gabe Zichermann, chair of the Gamification Summit and author of Gamification by Design and Game-Based Marketing, warned that no amount of gamification can save a company that has no good content or product to offer.
 Similarly, gamification can't automatically engage customers who have no interest in the content being offered.